mykki92/Blackjack/README.md

 9. Hit enter on your keyboard and the project will be cloned.

 ## Testing
-### Browser Compatability
-The site was tested using the following browsers:
-* Google Chrome
-* Mozilla Firefox
-* Microsoft Edge
-* Safari

-### Device Testing
-The site was tested on the following devices:
-* Google Pixel 7
-* Samsung Galaxy A7 Lite Tab
-* HP Laptop 14
-* Apple iMac

 ### Validation

 #### PEP8 Python Validator (Code Institute)